edgelesssys/constellation/rfc/reproducible-builds.md

 $ CGO_ENABLED=0 go build -o <out_name> -buildvcs=false -trimpath -ldflags "-s -w -buildid=''"
 ```

-### OCIs
+## OCIs
-For the OCIs to be deterministic, each component of the image has to be deterministic as well.
+* For the OCIs to be deterministic, each component of the image has to be deterministic as well.
 This includes:
 * The base image used to build the software must be the same for each build of a version.
 Pin the version with its `sha256` hash checksum.
 For that it has to guaranteed, that the image is available as long as we need it.
 * The timestamps of the files in the image (creation, modification) must be identical for each build.
 * Every component that is shipped with the image has to be identical.
 * We must ensure, that the pinned images are always available.
-For that we either have to use a registry or we use publicly available images that are guaranteed to be available.
+Since we probably cannot use stock images due to our dependencies, this is a step we have to take anyway.
+### `buildah`
 To ensure that the final image is deterministic, a pattern such as the following should be followed:
 ```Dockerfile
 FROM <image>@sha256:<hash> as build
 RUN  <install_deps>